 Individual research groups have specific expertise in particular areas, accessible by clicking on the individuals names in the left hand menu.
-The Plant Genome Facility underpins much of the research in CNAP.

 In addition, there are larger strategic research programmes that involve more than one principal investigator.
 Information relating to these programmes can be found by clicking on the main themes below.